Jughead's Revenge: Reunion (2009–present)

 In December 2009, it was announced that Jughead's Revenge would reunite to play shows for their twentieth anniversary in early 2010.
 Frontman Joe Doherty noted that the band had "been in rehearsal for a couple of weeks now" but were not going to announce "anything until some shows" are booked for March.
 Members of the band will still be in their other projects such as Kill Detail, Cellphish and Black Fag.
 Joe Doherty co-hosts the podcast Raised by Wolves.

 Asked if the band was planning a new album and tour, Doherty replied "we have been tinkering around with some new stuff, but are sticking with whats in front of us which is picking what songs we are going to do in March, it's boiled down to about 40 songs right now but will go down from there.
 Then do a string of shows in California, Arizona, New Mexico and Nevada."

 Jughead's Revenge's first reunion show took place at the Scotland Yard in Canoga Park, California on March 20, 2010.
 After this, guitarist Joey Rimicci went to Europe with one of his latest projects Black Fag in April and then Jughead's Revenge resumed their reunion tour schedule throughout the year.

 On April 1, 2010, Jughead's Revenge, along with The Darlings, supported Bad Religion at the House of Blues in Anaheim.
 Their history with Bad Religion dates back to the early 1990s, when they supported them for a few dates on the Against the Grain tour and guitarist Brett Gurewitz produced the first Jughead's Revenge album Unstuck in Time.

 By June 2011, Andy Alvarez was no longer drumming in Jughead's Revenge, and was replaced by A.J.
 Condosta.

 In a July 2011 interview, frontman Joe Doherty stated that Jughead's Revenge was working on 7" releases with new material.

 On February 4, 2018, Jughead's Revenge teased their first album in nearly 20 years via Twitter.

+The band released their EP Vultures on SBÄM Records on May 5, 2023.